Jump to Content

 Back to Top

-What is the scope of the analysis in the Solar Energy Development PEIS?
+What is the scope of the analysis in the Solar PEIS?

-The proposed action in the PEIS is for the Agencies to develop and implement agency-specific programs that would facilitate environmentally responsible utility-scale solar energy development by establishing environmental policies and mitigation strategies related to solar energy development in six western states (Arizona, California, Colorado, New Mexico, Nevada, and Utah).
+For the BLM, the proposed action in this PEIS is to develop and implement a new Solar Energy Program that would facilitate environmentally responsible utility-scale solar energy development by establishing environmental policies and design features (i.e., mitigation requirements) related to utility-scale solar energy development in six western states (Arizona, California, Colorado, New Mexico, Nevada, and Utah).
 The study area has been limited to these six states because they encompass the most prospective solar energy resources suitable for utility-scale development over the next 20 years.
+In the Draft Solar PEIS, the BLM identified 24 proposed solar energy zones (SEZs) in the six-state study area as areas where the BLM would prioritize development.
+Through the Supplement to the Draft Solar PEIS, the BLM eliminated seven of these study areas from further consideration, reduced the areas of some other SEZs to avoid potentially high conflict areas, and identified non-development areas within some of the SEZs.
+The Final Solar PEIS made no additional changes to the proposed SEZs except for a reduction in the area of the Brenda SEZ.

 For more information, visit What's In the Solar Energy Development Programmatic EIS.